Frequently Asked Questions

 Please make sure to arrive in Puerto Maldonado on the exact date specified for your program.

-For departure, please plan to leave Puerto Maldonado the day AFTER the end date listed for your program.
-This will assure that you do not miss your flight because of boats running late or other issues.
+For departure, you can plan to leave Puerto Maldonado the day after the end date listed for your program (or later, if you wish).

 If you have any confusion about this at all when booking your flights, please contact us (firstname.lastname@example.org).